Tropical Storm Chris: Where is it, will it hit land?

 Here are the 5 most vulnerable cities during hurricane season

-While Chris is not expected to directly impact land over the next few days, rough surf and dangerous rip currents will continue to impact coastal areas of the Carolinas, mid-Atlantic and the Northeast through much of this week.
+While Chris is not expected to directly impact land over the next few days, rough surf and dangerous rip currents will continue to impact coastal areas of the Carolinas, mid-Atlantic and the Northeast through the rest of this week.

 Stay on top of breaking news stories with the ABC11 News App